hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step1-k8s.md

 # Your Kubernetes Cluster #

-As you see, your Kubernetes cluster based on Minikube is started now or will be available shortly.
+As you see, your Kubernetes cluster is started.
 Verify it's ready for your use.

-`minikube version && minikube status`{{execute}}

 `kubectl version && kubectl cluster-info && kubectl get nodes`{{execute}}